vuejs/awesome-vue/README.md

  - [vue-canvasvideo](https://github.com/chrishurlburt/vue-canvasvideo) - A Vue 2.x component for video backgrounds and autoplay video on iOS/Safari.
  - [vue-music](https://github.com/petsgre/music) - A Vue component base on html5 <audio>.
  - [vue-audio-visual](https://github.com/staskobzar/vue-audio-visual) - Vue HTML5 audio visualization components.
+ - [vue-youtube](https://github.com/anteriovieira/vue-youtube) - Provides a simple layer for you to use your imagination while over the YouTube IFrame Player API (With Promise).

 ### Infinite Scroll